Bulgaria Mourns Over National Hero's Death

 Bulgaria is to commemorate on Thursday 142 years since a national hero was hanged close to the current center of Sofia.
 A monument was later built in his honor on the same spot.

 Vasil Levski was a historic figure of tremendous importance for the freedom movement in Bulgaria in the late 19th century, while the country was still a part of the Ottoman Empire.

-He was hanged close to Sofia in 1873 but his bravery inspired the people and eventually Bulgaria managed to secure its freedom during the Russo-Turkish War of 1878.
+He was captured and hanged close to Sofia in 1873 but his bravery inspired the masses and eventually Bulgaria managed to secure its freedom during the Russo-Turkish War of 1878.